linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 6-Bank Runs/Investor size, liquidity and prime money market fund stress.md

 In early March 2020, the initial sanguine reaction of investors to the threat posed by Covid-19 gave way to a frantic "dash-for-cash".<sup>8</sup> Prime institutional MMFs saw 20 consecutive days of outflows between 6 and 26 March 2020 (henceforth, the run or stress period).
 The redemption dynamics in the midst of this acute market turmoil diverged widely across MMF types.

 Government MMFs saw massive inflows over the course of March 2020 as investors fled to safety in both the United States and Europe.
 By the end of the month, US government MMFs had notched up investor inflows of around \$800 billion (Graph 1, first panel, red line), increasing their pre-stress AUM by almost a third.
-Similarly, European dollar-denominated CNAV funds saw almost a \(70\%$  increase in their AUM, with inflows around \)80 billion (third panel, red line).
+Similarly, European dollar-denominated CNAV funds saw almost a \(70\%\) increase in their AUM, with inflows around \$80 billion (third panel, red line).

 At the same time, most other MMF classes experienced outflows.
-US prime institutional MMFs and European dollar-denominated LVNAV funds underwent a run-type event, with withdrawals reaching roughly  \$100 and\$ 90 billion, respectively (Graph 1, first panel, green solid line, and third panel, yellow line).
+US prime institutional MMFs and European dollar-denominated LVNAV funds underwent a run-type event, with withdrawals reaching roughly \$100 and \$90 billion, respectively (Graph 1, first panel, green solid line, and third panel, yellow line).
 Daily outflows from US prime institutional MMFs exceeded 2% of the previous-day AUM for eight trading days in a row, an extraordinary event from a historical perspective.
 European dollar-denominated LVNAV funds had a similar experience.[9]

 Within the prime institutional MMF universe, the experience of individual funds was highly uneven.
 During the run, cumulative redemptions ranged from 5 to  $40\%$  of pre-run AUM for half of the funds, with a quarter of the funds faring much worse (Graph 1, second panel).<sup>10</sup> By contrast, some funds recorded gains of up to  $20\%$  of pre-run AUM.
 In Europe, one half of the fund-level redemptions were within a comparable range of  $0 - 30\%$  of pre-run AUM (fourth panel).